petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-careers-page.md

 1. Double-click the Dialect Button inside the Collection Item's Container.
 Under the Link tab, change the Link to `Mapped URL` and the Field to `Job Posting DPT`.

-   Once users click the button, they are redirected to the display page template that shows the Web Content in the way we defined previously.
+   Once users click the button, they are redirected to the display page template.

    ![This is how the details about the job posting should look in the display page template.](./creating-the-careers-page/images/02.png)